Skip to main contentSkip to user menuSkip to navigation

 Not Started

-Think of it like: Designing a city.
-You need to plan roads (network), buildings (servers), utilities (databases), and services (applications) to support millions of people (users) efficiently and reliably.
+πŸ™οΈ Think of it like designing a city: You need to plan roads (network infrastructure), buildings (servers), utilities (databases), and services (applications) to support millions of people (users) efficiently, reliably, and sustainably.
+Every decision involves trade-offs between cost, complexity, and capability.

 Scalability